DimitriPalmer22/Relapse-Code-Documentation/_temp/03-15 Game Architecture with Scriptable Objects.md

 - Dependency Nightmare
 - Single Instance!

 ## Solutions
 - How do we reduce the need for global managers?
 - Inversion of control
 	- Dependency injection
-	- Objects are given the things they depend on rather than
+	- Objects are given the things they depend on rather than going out and getting them.

+# Modular Data